-Line 17: Unemployment compensation, Alaska Permanent Fund dividends, and jury duty pay
+Line 17: Unemployment Compensation and Alaska Permanent Fund dividends

 Enter the total amount of unemployment compensation you received from the Illinois Department of Employment Security.
-As a nonresident, your Alaska Permanent Fund dividends and jury duty pay are not taxed by Illinois.
+As a nonresident, your Alaska Permanent Fund dividends are not taxed by Illinois.

 Line 18: Taxable Social Security benefits